tgstation/tgstation/code/modules/admin/verbs/lua/README.md

 - status: A string, either "sleep" or "yield"
 - index: The task's index in `__sleep_queue` or `__yield_table`
 The threads constituting this table's keys can be resumed from lua code, but doing so is heavily advised against.

-### env
-Auxlua uses this table as the initial environment for every task executed.
-This table uses the global environment as its `__index` metamethod, allowing you to access (but not modify) global fields as if you were in the global environment.